Democrats' Health Care Ambitions Meet The Reality Of Divided Government

 That "sabotage" includes Trump's decision to stop reimbursing insurance companies for discounts they're required by law to give to their lowest-income clients, Pallone said.

-He also cited a Department of Health and Human Service's rule change that allows insurance policies that don't carry the full benefits required by the ACA to be renewed for up to three years.
+He also cited a Department of Health and Human Services rule change that allows insurance policies that don't carry the full benefits required by the ACA to be renewed for up to three years.
 In the past, those plans were intended to serve as a bridge for someone between jobs and were limited to just a few months

 Pallone said these and other changes may violate the law.